pombreda/testly/readme.md

 You can pass `-w` to the program and it will watch the source files of your program and re-run the tests every time they change.
 The files and directories to be watched are defined by an array of strings under the `watch` property in the test spec file.

 ## What does it need?
+- Python 2.6
+- [Argparse](http://pypi.python.org/pypi/argparse) if using Python version < 2.7
-Testly requires Python 2.7 and [Watchdog](https://github.com/gorakhargosh/watchdog) to use the file watch functionality.
+- [Watchdog](https://github.com/gorakhargosh/watchdog) if you want the file watch functionality
+- [Pystache](https://github.com/defunkt/pystache) if you want templating support